andreyorst/tagbar.kak/README.md

 Note that **tagbar.kak** currently allows only one client per session.

 ### Automatic exit
+#### With `ClientClose` hook
 If your Kakoune supports `ClientClose` hook, you're good to go.
-If not, follow the instructions below.
+When you close last non-tagbar client, `ClientClose` hook triggers and closes `tagbarclient` for you.
+If you have unsaved changes, Kakoune will behave normally, in terms of that `tagbarclient` will become ordinary client, that will display ordinary buffers, waiting for you to interact with them.

+#### Without `ClientClose` hook
-If you exit main Kakoune client, `tagbarclient` will stay opened, because there's currently no mechanism to track client exit event.
+If you exit main Kakoune client, `tagbarclient` will stay opened.
 To exit **tagbar.kak** automatically when exiting last Kakoune client, you can alias your `:q` and `:wq` to supplement commands `tagbar-quit` and `tagbar-write-quit` like so: